-Homes reflected the fine craftsmanship and woodwork of the era, with decorative balustrades and hardwood floors, which may need to have finishes stripped and replaced to eliminate blemishes.
+Homes reflected the fine craftsmanship and woodwork of the era, with decorative balustrades and hardwood floors may need to have finishes stripped and replaced to eliminate blemishes.

 “There weren’t that many mission style homes constructed to begin with because they were competing with a lot of other styles,” Breisch says.
 “A lot were destroyed in the 1906 San Francisco earthquake, and they’ve disappeared over time.”